-Cedar Creek Falls Trail is a 4.50 mile out and back trail located near Julian, California that features a waterfall.
-The trail is rated as moderate.
+Cedar Creek Falls Trail is a 5.2 mile heavily trafficked out and back trail located near Ramona, California that features a waterfall and is rated as moderate.
 The trail offers a number of activity options and is best used from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash